Should Team Obama be feeling optimistic or concerned about its fundraising prospects this election cycle?

 And the moral of this story is?
 These fundraising horse race stories (Who’s ahead in the money chase?
 How is candidate X doing versus candidate Y?
 How is candidate X circa 2012 doing versus candidate X circa 2008?) pop up around quarterly filing deadlines.
 Read them with an especially critical eye.

 Correction: This article originally reported that Friday is the FEC filing deadline for candidates’ third quarter reports.
 In fact, Friday marks the end of the third quarter reporting period and candidates have until October 15th to file.
 CJR regrets the error.
-(Thanks, Brendan!)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Thanks, Brendan!)Liz Cox Barrett is a writer at CJR.